Illumina/tHapMix/README.md

 individual germline variants are split into haplotypes providing chromosome-specific coverage and allele tracks.
 By sampling from such high coverage tracks one can simulate copy number variants, SNVs and other features of tumour samples such as ploidy, purity and heterogeneity.
-In particular, the following  features can be altered to recreate specific types of tumor evolution:
+In particular, the following  features can be altered to recreate specific types of tumour evolution:

 1. Number of clones